nwisbeta/api-catalogue/catalogue/wrds/reference-data-standard-lookup/user-guide/overview.md

  - An "Exact Match" indicator to control how the filter criteria is interpreted.
 If Exact Match is false then wildcards can be used in the values of the attribute value pairs.

 ### Lookup
-Returns a list of attribute-value pairs representing a specific column of a reference data table.
+Returns a list of attribute-value pairs with data from specific column of a reference data table.

 In the request you must specify: